jschneider23/FullStackDemo/README.md

 ***Parameters:***

-* **name**: A string representing either a full stock or index name, name fragment, or stock symbol.
+* **name:** A string representing either a full stock or index name, name fragment, or stock symbol.
 Use of a stock symbol will result in the Symbol Lookup website returning a table of one line, which tells the function to return the result of `getBySymbol(name)`, which is a `dict`.

 ***Returns:*** One of the following: